MarceColl/zen-browser-flake/README.md

 ## 1Password

 Zen has to be manually added to the list of browsers that 1Password will communicate with.
 See [this wiki article](https://nixos.wiki/wiki/1Password) for more information.
 To enable 1Password integration, you need to add the line `.zen-wrapped` to the file `/etc/1password/custom_allowed_browsers`.

+# Credits
+Original flake was written by MarceColl